xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## Resource Contention

-It is possible that multiple clients MAY request that an origin server update a partial content transfer for the same resource.
-Provided that the If-Match header field contains a valid entity tag ({{if-match-header}}), an origin server SHOULD use an optimistic behavior when copying the transferred content to storage.
+It is possible that multiple clients MAY request that an origin server update a partial content upload for the same resource.
+Provided that the If-Match header field contains a valid entity tag ({{if-match-header}}), an origin server SHOULD use an optimistic behavior when copying the uploaded content to storage.
 If the server is unable to fulfill the request because the resource is inaccessible, it MUST respond with 409 (Conflict).
 Since the request MUST be idempotent, a client MAY retry a 409 error response.
 A server MAY also return the Retry-After header field as defined in Section 10.2.3 of {{!RFC9110}} to provide a hint to the client as to how long it SHOULD wait before retrying the request.

 If the server is unable to fulfill the request because the allocated storage for the resource no longer exists, the server MUST respond with 410 (Gone).

-Retrying large content transfers MAY strain network resources and are likely to have high latency.
-If the origin server is aware that the storage resource is temporarily unavailable, it is RECOMMENDED that it automatically retry copying the transferred content.
+Retrying large content uploads MAY strain network resources and are likely to have high latency.
+If the origin server is aware that the storage resource is temporarily unavailable, it is RECOMMENDED that it automatically retry copying the uploaded content.
 The number of times the server retries, or whether that server retries at all, is at the discretion of the server.

-## Completing the Transfer {#complete-transfer}
+## Completing the Upload {#complete-upload}

-To complete a transfer, a client MUST send all the corresponding content ranges.
-A client MAY vary the size of each transfer; for example, it MAY increase or decrease the content range based on available network bandwidth.
-A server knows that the transfer is complete when it has received transfers from a client that contain all of the contiguous content ranges up to the size of the total content, potentially overlapping.
+To complete an upload, a client MUST send all the corresponding content ranges.
+A client MAY vary the size of each upload; for example, it MAY increase or decrease the content range based on available network bandwidth.
+A server knows that the upload is complete when it has received uploads from a client that contain all of the contiguous content ranges up to the size of the total content, potentially overlapping.
 If the origin server determines no further content is expected, then it MUST respond with 201 (Created) and Content-Location.
 Content-Location indicates the URL where the client MAY retrieve the resource with a GET request, which MAY not previously be known to the client.

 A server SHOULD NOT be stateful.
 A server, however, MAY choose to store the start and end position of each content range received in external storage such as a file or database.
 The exact mechanism used to implement this behavior is at the discretion of the server.
-Once the server has made the decision that all of the content has been transferred, it MAY allow access to the resource via the GET method that is indicated in Content-Location.
+Once the server has made the decision that all of the content has been uploaded, it MAY allow access to the resource via the GET method that is indicated in Content-Location.

 ## Example

-Here is an example of a PATCH request which transfers part of an upload:
+Here is an example of a PATCH request which uploads part of an upload:

 ~~~~ http
 Content-Type: application/octet-stream